Bukama/maven-site/content/markdown/pom.md

 </project>
 ```

-  * <<exclusions>>:
-  Exclusions contain one or more `exclusion` elements, each containing a `groupId` and
-  `artifactId` denoting a dependency to exclude.
-Unlike `optional`, which may or may not
+`<exclusions>` contain one or more `exclusion` elements, each containing a `groupId` and `artifactId` denoting a dependency to exclude.
-  be installed and used, `exclusions` actively remove artifacts from the dependency tree.
+Unlike `optional`, which may or may not be installed and used, `exclusions` actively remove artifacts from the dependency tree.

-*** Inheritance
+#### Inheritance

 One powerful addition that Maven brings to build management is the concept of project inheritance.
-  Although in build systems such as Ant inheritance can be simulated, Maven
-  makes project inheritance explicit in the project object model.
+Although in build systems such as Ant inheritance can be simulated, Maven makes project inheritance explicit in the project object model.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0">